Back

 We started the project as usual, with design.
 The clients had a corporate identity and ready-made brand book — it simplified our work a lot since we didn’t need to create a mood board and design concepts.

-We were provided with a small but well-prepared brand book — with logotype, main and accent colors, fonts
+We received a small but well-prepared brand book — with logotype, main and accent colors, and fonts

 Don’t know where to start with app development?